 Once a subpoena duces tecum is issued, the witness does not deliver the documents to the attorney that requested them.

-If the judge finds that a party should receive the materials, then they are sent to the attorney.
+If the judge finds that a party should receive the materials, then they are sent to the attorney of record.
 However, the materials are sent back to the witness if the judge finds that they are not “relevant” to the case.

 3. How Can the Subpoena be Served?

 An attorney requests an SDT.
 The clerk of the court then typically issues the subpoena.
 Once issued, the SDT must then be given, or served, to the witness in possession of the requested materials (“custodian of records”) using the proper judicial council forms.

-A subpoena duces tecum is commonly served in the following ways:
+Service of a subpoena duces tecum is commonly done in the following ways by the subpoenaing party:

 - Hand-delivered (also known as personal service);